Complete monotonicity-preserving numerical methods for time fractional ODEs: Abstract

 \section{Abstract}

 The time fractional ODEs are equivalent to convolutional Volterra integral equations with completely monotone kernels.
-We therefore introduce the concept of complete monotonicity-preserving ($\mathcal{CM}$-preserving) numerical methods for fractional ODEs, in which the discrete convolutional kernels inherit the $\mathcal{CM}$ property as the continuous equations.
+We introduce the concept of complete monotonicity-preserving ($\mathcal{CM}$-preserving) numerical methods for fractional ODEs, in which the discrete convolutional kernels inherit the $\mathcal{CM}$ property as the continuous equations.
 We prove that $\mathcal{CM}$-preserving schemes are at least $A(\pi/2)$ stable and can preserve the monotonicity of solutions to scalar nonlinear autonomous fractional ODEs, both of which are novel.
 Significantly, by improving a result of Li and Liu (Quart.
 Appl.
-Math., 76(1):189-198, 2018), we show that the $\mathcal{L}$1 scheme is $\mathcal{CM}$-preserving, so that the $\mathcal{L}$1 scheme is at least $A(\pi/2)$ stable, which is an improvement on stability analysis for $\mathcal{L}$1 scheme given in Jin, Lazarov and Zhou (IMA J. Numer.
-Analy.
-36:197-221, 2016).
+Math., 76(1):189-198, 2018), we show that the $\mathcal{L}$1 scheme is $\mathcal{CM}$-preserving.
 The good signs of the coefficients for such class of schemes ensure the discrete fractional comparison principles, and allow us to establish the convergence in a unified framework when applied to time fractional sub-diffusion equations and fractional ODEs.
 The main tools in the analysis are a characterization of convolution inverses for completely monotone sequences and a characterization of completely monotone sequences using Pick functions due to Liu and Pego (Trans.
 Amer.
 Math.
 Soc.
-368(12):8499-8518, 2016).
+368(12): 8499-8518, 2016).
 The results for fractional ODEs are extended to $\mathcal{CM}$-preserving numerical methods for Volterra integral equations with general completely monotone kernels.
 Numerical examples are presented to illustrate the main theoretical results.